Why Latino voters shifted Republican to help elect Donald Trump

 In Aurora, Colorado, Denisse Schaffino was also drawn to Mr. Trump on the economy.
 The Mexican-born Republican lost her job in the mortgage industry in 2022 as interest rates began to climb.
 But she’s also seen how her city has grappled with an influx of new South American immigrants – including suspects of crimes who officials have linked to a Venezuelan gang.

 “I don’t believe in just coming and then trying to get everything for free,” she said in line at a Trump rally last month.
-Hard-working Americans, meanwhile, “don’t get any of that help.”
+Hardworking Americans, meanwhile, “don’t get any of that help.”

 In Bethlehem, Pennsylvania, longtime Democrat Evelyn Agosto voted for Joe Biden in 2020.
 But during the pandemic, vaccine mandates drove her away from the party and she changed her affiliation to Republican.
 On Tuesday, she voted for Mr. Trump.